Optimal detection of intersections between convex polyhedra: Introduction

 In this setting, Chazelle and Dobkin~\cite{Chazelle1987} presented a method to preprocess a 3D polyhedron and use this structure to test if two preprocessed polyhedra intersect in $O(\log^3 \total)$ time.
 Dobkin and Kirkpatrick~\cite{dobkin1983fast} unified and extended these results, showing how to detect if two independently preprocessed polyhedra intersect in $O(\log^2 \total)$ time.
 Both methods represent a polyhedron $P$ by storing parallel slices of $P$ through each of its vertices, and thus require $O(|P|^2)$ time, although space usage could be reduced using persistent data structures.

 In 1990, Dobkin and Kirkpatrick~\cite{dobkin1990determining} proposed a fast query algorithm that uses the linear space hierarchical representation of a polyhedron $P$ defined in their previous article~\cite{dobkin1985linear}.
 Using this structure, they show how to determine in $O(\log|P|\log|Q|)$ time if the polyhedra $P$ and $Q$ intersect.
 They achieve this by maintaining the closest pair between subsets of the polyhedra $P$ and $Q$ as the algorithms walks down the hierarchical representation.
-Unfortunately, the paper seems to have omitted an important case which would cause a naive implementation to take time $\Omega(|P|+|Q|)$ rather than the claimed bound.
-However, by combining different results from the same article, it seems the $O(\log|P|\log|Q|)$ bound could be salvaged~\cite{kirkComm}.
-In Section~\ref{section:Bounded degree polyhedron}, we detail the specific problem with the algorithm, and in Section~\ref{sec:bounded-hierarchies} we show a simple modification of the data structure that overcomes this issue and restores all bounds claimed in that article.
+While a naive implementation of this algorithm could take time $\Omega(|P|+|Q|)$, O'Rourke~\cite[Chapter~7]{o1998computational} describes in detail an implementation that avoids this issue and restores the $O(\log|P|\log|Q|)$ bound.
+In Section~\ref{section:Bounded degree polyhedron}, we detail the specifics of this issue, and then we provide a simple modification of the hierarchical representation that offers an alternative solution.

 Whether the intersection of two preprocessed polyhedra $P$ and $Q$ can be tested in $O(\log|P| + \log|Q|)$ time is an open question that was implicit in the paper of Chazelle and Dobkin~\cite{ChazelleD80} in STOC'80, and explicitly posed in 1983 by Dobkin and Kirkpatrick~\cite{dobkin1983fast}.
 More recently, the open problem was listed again in 2004 by David Mount in Chapter~38 of the Handbook of Computational Geometry~\cite{CRCHandbook2004}.
 Together with this question in 3D-space, Dobkin and Kirkpatrick~\cite{dobkin1983fast} asked if it is possible to extend these result to higher dimensions, i.e., to independently preprocess two polyhedra in $\mathbb{R}^d$ such that their intersection could be tested in $O(\log \total)$ time.